Metroidvania: History

-The concept of Metroidvanias started to gain more traction when other parties began to develop games in the same style.
-Cave Story (2004, Microsoft Windows) was developed by Daisuke Amaya as a homage to Metroid and other classic games; the game was critically praised showing the scope of what one person could do, and highlighted another take on the Castlevania and Metroid games, as well as vitalizing the 2D platformer genre as a viable indie game format.
+The concept of Metroidvanias started to gain more attraction when other parties began to develop games in the same style.
+Cave Story (2004, Microsoft Windows) was developed by Daisuke Amaya as an homage to Metroid and other classic games; the game was critically praised showing the scope of what one person could do, and highlighted another take on the Castlevania and Metroid games, as well as vitalizing the 2D platformer genre as a viable indie game format.
 Shadow Complex (2009, Xbox 360) by Chair Entertainment was developed based on the premise that Super Metroid was "the pinnacle of 2D game design".
 The game received highly positive reviews, and remains one of the best-selling downloadable titles on the Xbox 360 service.
 Due to games like these, the Metroidvania genre began to take off in both publisher-driven and independent games development.
 Drinkbox Studios' Guacamelee!
 (2013), Moon Studios' Ori and the Blind Forest (2015), and Team Cherry's Hollow Knight (2017) are examples of modern indie Metroidvanias that have reached critical acclaim.
 The genre's indie renaissance did not go unnoticed by Igarashi.
-In May 2015, he released a Kickstarter campaign video for Castlevania-influenced Bloodstained: Ritual of the Night (2019), where he ridiculed big studios' dismissal of the genre while imitating Symphony of the Night Dracula.
+In May 2015, he released a Kickstarter campaign for Castlevania-influenced Bloodstained: Ritual of the Night (2019), which was the highest-funded video game on Kickstarter at the time.

 While the word "Metroidvania" is commonly used presently to describe games in this genre, or games that have elements of this genre, the origins of the term are unclear; Igarashi notes that he did not coin the phrase, though is grateful for the invention of the term.
 Igarashi noted that with Symphony of the Night the goal was to have exploration closer to the top-down Zelda approach, but with the side-scrolling nature, it was compared more to Metroid, and believes this is how the portmanteau came about.
 A similar portmanteau "Castleroid" is sometimes used as well for describing this genre.
 Video game journalist Jeremy Parish, who manages the Metroidvania.com site that has attempted to catalog all known Metroidvania games, acknowledges he helped to popularize the term but had learned it from his former co-worker at 1UP.com, Scott Sharkey, who had used the term to describe the games in the Castlevania series that had adopted some elements from the Metroid series.
+Japanese gaming publication Famitsu wrote in 2020 that the term for the exploration-based action game genre "Metroidvania" had only recently become a commonly used term in Japan recently.